shanejorr/number-of-stem-majors/README.md

-# number-of-stem-majors
+# Number of STEM Majors

-Job talk for calculating the number of STEM majors
+Calculating the number of STEM majors.